openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ### Automated korrel8r deployment management

-A separate controller namely `correlation_controller` will be introduced in the Cluster Obserbability Operator watching only on create and delete events of `MonitoringStack` and `LoggingStack` resources.
+A separate controller namely `correlation_controller` available in the Cluster Obserbability Operator will be adapted to watch for `LoggingStack` events in addition to `MonitoringStack`.
 If both exist the [korrel8r](korrel8r) deployment will be fully automated on the COO installation namespace.

 #### Automated korrel8r deployment with CMO/UWM